in2code-de/in2publish_core/Documentation/Developers/Changelog/25505-BreakingChanges-QueryAggregation.md

 ## Impact

-QUAG results in a noticable performance improvement.
+QUAG results in a noticeable performance improvement.
-Therefore features which had been offered in previous versions to overcome performance issues are now superfluous and have therefore been removed.
+Therefore, features which had been offered in previous versions to overcome performance issues are now superfluous and have therefore been removed.

 ### Class structure